Nexmo/station/_tutorials/sending-viber-service-messages-with-messages-api.md

 ---
-title: Sending Viber Service messages with Messages API
+title: Sending Viber Service messages with the Messages API
 products: messages
 description: The Messages API provides a unified facility for sending messages over multiple channel types.
 This tutorial looks at sending messages via the Viber Service channel using the Messages API.
 languages: